- How do I contact you?

 - Why don’t you take most insurances?

 Unfortunately, it comes down to what is manageable for our small practice.
 We would like to provide services to everyone without regard to payment issues, but we have learned that it is simply not possible for a practice of our size.
-Historically, we participated with multiple insurances and with Mainecare, but it was too much to coordinate administratively while maintaining our high service standards.
+Historically, we participated with multiple insurances and with MaineCare, but it was too much to coordinate administratively.
 Essentially, we found it unsustainable as our staff was stretched beyond their limits.
-However, we do continue to provide a reduced fee level for Mainecare recipients.
+We do continue to provide a reduced fee level for MaineCare recipients.

 - What does my appointment include?

 Generally speaking, appointments include interview(s), where your provider discusses why you are being seen along with pertinent history; testing, where you meet individually with a testing assistant or your provider to complete cognitive and/or psychological testing (depending on the type of services you are having; and in clinical cases, at a later date (sometimes same day), discussion of test findings, where you receive your results and your provider’s interpretation of testing along with any diagnoses and relevant recommendations.
 After your appointment, a report detailing your services will be sent to you.
 You are able to share this report with any of your other providers who might want to see it.
 For more information about the specific types of services we provide, please refer to Neuropsychological Services, Concussion Management, Legal Consultation or Wellness.